ACK alert management

 cms.host.fs.inode.utilization

-The QPS of an SLB instance exceeds the threshold.
-The default threshold is 85%.
+Triggered when the Layer 7 QPS utilization of an SLB instance exceeds the threshold (default: 85%).

 Note

-This alert applies to the SLB instances associated with the API server and Ingress.
+The SLB instance is associated with the API server or Ingress.

 To adjust the threshold, see Configure alert rules.